 Biodiversity and Ecological Enhancement

-Embed biodiversity enhancement and ecological conservation into all refurbishment and new build projects as well as our grounds management
+We are working to embed biodiversity enhancement and ecological conservation into all refurbishment and new build projects as well as apply regenerative horticulture practices in our grounds management.

 The Figure below provide an overview of the variety of native plants that are available within our medicinal and sensory garden.